 So, assume three suppliers are competing for the same opportunity.
 In that case, customers divide that time equally across all three, leaving any given sales team with a small window of opportunity to interact directly with that customer — perhaps five to six per cent of the total buying time, if they are fortunate!

-The small window of direct interaction for many sales managers represents the single biggest challenge their sales reps and sales teams face today.
+The small window of direct interaction for many sales managers represents the most significant challenge their sales reps and teams face today.
 So, it's an immense frustration for them that they lack access — and therefore lack the traditional opportunity — to materially impact purchase deliberations and bend customer preference toward their company's unique offering.
-But, that is meaningless to spend time on; the modern B2B buying journey leaves supplier sales teams minimal space for traditional selling.
+But, that is not very meaningful to spend time on; the modern B2B buying journey leaves supplier sales teams minimal space for traditional selling.

-In this sense, for sales managers seeking to regain customer access, customers very seldom want access to sellers.
+In this sense, for sales managers seeking to regain customer access, customers rarely want access to sellers.
 Customers sought out sales conversations not for the sake of the discussion itself but as a practical means to acquire the information needed to complete a specific set of buying jobs.

 Now that most of that information is available online, sales reps are no longer the main channel to the customers but one possible channel.
 And customers are leaving many sales reps struggling to provide unique value to merit the additional time and effort of person-to-person interactions.